 The trick with aphorisms is to have a thought, but then think it was worth having.
 This is a hard trick to pull off.

 Sometimes I fantasise that the people who glance my way in cafés are time travelling tourists come back to see us working, under strict instructions to never make contact with us.
-They have obviously undergone months long intensive training and screening for this purpose, because remember what happened that one time in 1593 with Marlowe.
+They have obviously undergone months long intensive training and screening for this purpose.

 I am convinced that everyone who knows the concept of time travel also has a similar fantasy.